 You can find ‘Gold Rush Wax’ seeds for purchase in a variety of packet sizes at True Leaf Market.

 24. Golden Wax

 ‘Golden Wax’ is a productive, stringless wax bush bean that is also early to mature – ready to harvest in just 50 days.

-Plants are upright and reach 16-18 inches tall with a minimal spread, ideal for container gardening.
+Plants have an upright habit and reach 16-18 inches tall with a minimal spread, ideal for container gardening.

 ‘Golden Wax’ is resistant to mosaic virus and rust.